jayshrivastava/buoy/README.md

 # buoy

-A simplified implementation of a consistent, distributed Key:Value store which uses the Raft concensus algorithm.
+A simple implementation of a consistent, distributed Key:Value store which uses the [Raft Concensus Algorithm](https://raft.github.io/raft.pdf).

 This project launches a cluster of raft nodes that run as concurrent state machines.
-A client interface is provided for finding the leader and sending data to the cluster.
+A client interface is also provided for finding the leader and sending data to the cluster.
+Each node is equipped with gRPC clients/servers for communication with the client interface and other nodes.

-The cluster and client are tolerant to node failiures and network partitions (a cluster of N can support ⌈N/2⌉ - 1 failures).
+The cluster is tolerant to node failiures and network partitions (a cluster of N can support ⌈N/2⌉ - 1 failures).
 The cluster is smart enough to elect a new leader if needed, and the client is smart enough to find the leader.

-Each node is equipped with gRPC clients/servers for communication with clients and other nodes.

 ## Interesting Events

+This project offers a debug flag which creates a `log.html` file that contains a table of cluster events.
+The log used to generate the report below is included as `log-heartbeats-purged.html`.
+It contains the data for all the interesting events below, but 8000+ lines of heartbeat events have been manually removed to keep the file short.

 ### 1. Initial Leader Election
 ![Initial Leader Election](assets/1html.png)